Golfer‘s Elbow: Cause and Cure

 Golfer’s Elbow Injury Treatment

 In our office, we have seen a good share of sports injuries that includes the Golfer’s elbow.
-Our method of therapy is one that is conservative and includes a combination of physiotherapy, physical therapy, and chiropractic manipulations.
+Our method of therapy is one that is conservative and consists of a combination of physiotherapy, physical therapy, and chiropractic manipulations.
 Our treatments focus on the repair and strengthening of the injured elbow.
+We have provided a link to research on chiropractic and elbow pain for your reference.
+Additionally, this research proves of Chiropractic treatment’s effectiveness on elbow pain and elbow injurry.

-Preventing Golfer’s Elbow As with any condition, golfer’s elbow is best if avoided in the first place.
+Preventing Golfer’s Elbow or elbow bursitis As with any condition, golfer’s elbow is best if avoided in the first place.
 To avoid golfer’s elbow, make sure to do the following:

 - Stop if you feel any pain.